avo-hq/docs.avohq.io/docs/2.0/cards.md

 If you'd like to use [Groupdate](https://github.com/ankane/groupdate), [Hightop](https://github.com/ankane/hightop), and [ActiveMedian](https://github.com/ankane/active_median) you should require them in your `Gemfile`.
 Only `chartkick` is required by default.

 `chart.js` is supported for the time being.
-So if you need support for other types, please reach out or post a PR (🙏 PR's are much appreciated).
+So if you need support for other types, please reach out or post a PR (🙏 PRs are much appreciated).

 ### Partial card

-You might want to add your own custom content to a card.
-You can do that using a partial card.
-You generate one by running `bin/rails g avo:card:partial custom_card`.
+You can use a partial card to add custom content to a card.
+Generate one by running `bin/rails g avo:card:partial custom_card`.
 That will create the card class and the partial for it.

 ```ruby{5}
 class ExampleCustomPartial < Avo::Dashboards::PartialCard